Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 }

 Notice how we’re referencing the resource group we just created?
-That’s the power of Terraform – resources can reference each other!
+The red arrows in the screenshot highlight these important connections:

 3. Subnet